mmandelb2201/finance-bot/PROCESS.md

 ###### Incomplete tasks - Planned on changing code syntax throughout project to conform to eslint warnings.
 Also, wanted to contribute with CSS styling.

 ###### Process Reflection - Taking greater initiative in communicating about consistent code style and keep code up to date comes a long way.
-Sometimes I would see older javascript not conforming to es6: using var instead of const and let.
+Sometimes, I would see older javascript not conforming to es6: using var instead of const and let.
 Also, sometimes I would see React code that does not utilize the power of version 18.x.
 I should be more outspoken about these issues even though they may not be application breaking.